Migracode-Barcelona/old-syllabus-contents/node/week-13/lesson.md

 files, images, maybe some javascript files.
 When you type a website address in your browser's address bar, the browser (client) sends a **request** to the server that lives at that address.
 The browser asks the server to give it the files it needs to display the website properly.
+Another client can be a mobile application.

 ![Server flow](https://files.gitter.im/heron2014/FiiK/server.png)